 Taormina | Cooking Class in a Family Home

 Travel to the village of Giardini Naxos for a lesson in traditional Sicilian cooking at a local family’s home.
 Following a warm welcome by your host and instructor, head to the vegetable garden to pick the freshest ingredients available for the dishes you are about to create.
 Your enthusiastic host then guides you through the preparation of mouth-watering Sicilian recipes as you learn culinary tricks of the trade.
 When you’re finished, enjoy the delicious lunch you have helped prepare.
-Next, proceed to the tranquil medieval village of Castelmola, where you may sample the locally-produced almond wine.
+Next, proceed to the tranquil medieval village of Castelmola, where you may sample the locally produced almond wine.
 Afterward, continue to Taormina for a walking tour.
 Perched atop a high cliff, Taormina appears to float above the azure waters of the Bay of Naxos.
 Stroll the city’s narrow streets full of local color and flavor, including its main street, Corso Umberto, discovering chic stores and a wealth of history.
-Finish your day at the Greek Theater, from which you enjoy spectacular views of Mount Etna.
+Finish your day at the Greek Theater, from which you may enjoy spectacular views of Mount Etna.

 Taormina | Excursion of Mount Etna by Jeep

 Today, experience iconic, volcanic Mount Etna by private Jeep.
-Pass through a piney wood to reach a lava cave called Grotta del Corruccio, which you explore by torchlight.
+Pass through a pine wood to reach a lava cave called Grotta del Corruccio, which you explore by lamplight.
 Afterward, continue to the Sartorius craters that originated during the 1865 lava flow, and summit a crater rim to gaze at the surrounding volcanic landscape.
 Continue by Jeep in the direction of Dagala, site of a forest circled by a recent lava flow.
 Listen as your guide explains the flora and fauna that populate this unique environment.
 Enjoy a lunch at a local winery, and sample some local vintages, before returning to Taormina.

 Enhance Your Journey